emertechie/docs-demo/docs/devbox_quickstart_draft.md

 Common issues include:

 - Missing tools like Git or curl.
-- Permission problems.
-For example, running as wrong user.
+- Permission issues, such as running the install script as the wrong user.
-- Network or firewall configuration
+- Network or firewall configuration.

 You can also check the install logs saved in `/tmp/devbox.log`.